 (Also Read: Diabetes and Treatments)

-Natural and Home Remedies:
+Natural and Home Remedies for Anxiety

 - Avoid Alcohol, smoking, and Caffeine.
 Researchers suggest nicotine and other chemicals in cigarette smoke alter pathways in the brain linked to anxiety and caffeine may cause or worsen anxiety disorders.